Investing Taxes in Germany (2026):

 The single highest-impact action.
 Without it, your broker withholds tax from euro one of investment income.
 Do this the day you open your account.

 The deduction happens every January.
 A €200–500 cash reserve prevents your broker from selling ETF units to cover it — which would trigger an unnecessary taxable event.
+Scale the buffer up if the Basiszins rises.

 All mainstream UCITS equity ETFs (VWCE, VUAA, VFEM, ISAC) qualify for the 30% exemption.
 Bond ETFs do not.
 The exemption alone cuts your effective rate by nearly 8 percentage points.